openebs/openebs/community/README.md

 ## Getting Started

-Reading the [CONTRIBUTING.md](../CONTRIBUTING.md) will help you get started with:
+Reading the [CONTRIBUTING.md](../CONTRIBUTING.md) which will help you get started with.

 ## Issues